klarma/currency-converter/README.md

 ## Description

 The currency calculator is another project that aims to show my basic knowledge in HTML, CSS, JS.
-It contains *BEM, ES6+ features*.
+It contains *BEM, ES6+ features: const, let, bloki*.
 I don't use more advanced solutions but instead ** I pay attention to details when writing the code and the ability to work in accordance with good practices **.
 The correctness of my work is supervised by [Krzysztof Dąbrowski](https://www.linkedin.com/in/dabrowskisoftware) - an experienced Senior Software Engineer.

 ## Instruction